Pragalbhmandaokar/transportation_optimization/README.md

 ## Model Use & Extension Guide

-Now that you know about all the details of the model, if you want to use it, just download the [**multi-modal transportation.py**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/multi-modal%20transportation.py) & [**model data.xlsx**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/model%20data.xlsx) in this repo.
+Now that you know about all the details of the model, if you want to use it, just download the [**transportation.py**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/multi-modal%20transportation.py) & [**model data.xlsx**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/model%20data.xlsx) in this repo.
 You can reset all the parameters' data in the excel file to fit your own case.
 After that, just run the python file and your **Solution.txt** will be generated!